robmasocco/AOS-TAG/ideas.md

 Writers wait for all readers that got a condition value, i.e. they busy-wait on the "old" presence counter to become zero.
 This represents RCU's grace period.
 For receivers, reading the current condition value at first, before atomically incrementing the presence counter, is very important to sync with the state, avoid deadlocks and be waited by the very next writer.

 Full instance wakeups work in a similar fashion, as is clear from the pseudocode above.
+The only difference is that the wakeup is performed on both queues for each level since we can't know, nor should we care about, in which epoch each level is, thus in which queue each thread from the current instance-global epoch is found.

 # TODO LIST